 - Connect to any slice on your Flex radio.
 You can also create new slices and panadapters.

-- Multiple CTR2-Minis can connect to your Flex radio simultaneously.
+- Multiple Minis can connect to your Flex radio simultaneously.
 This gives you the ability to have a physical knob and favorite frequency list for each slice.
 Make a slice active by pressing the [A] button (Tx Enable) on the Mini controlling that slice.
-Any other Mini’s and their slices will revert to inactive mode.
+Any other connected Mini’s and their slices will revert to inactive mode.
+If SmartSDR is running it will automatically switch to the active Mini’s frequency on the panadapter.

 - Control the DSP filters and volume on the slice you are controlling.